A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Experiments

-\textbf{Distortion Learning Evaluation} Then, we introduce three key elements for evaluating the learning representation: training data, convergence, and error.
+\textbf{Distortion Learning Evaluation:} Then, we introduce three key elements for evaluating the learning representation: training data, convergence, and error.
 Supposed that the settings such as the network architecture and optimizer are the same, a better learning representation can be described from the less the training data is, the faster convergence and the lower error are.
 For example, a student is able to achieve the highest test grade (the lowest error) with the fastest learning speed and the least homework, meaning that he grasps the best learning strategy compared with other students.
 In terms of the above description, we evaluate the distortion parameter and ordinal distortion as shown in Fig. \ref{Fig:error_conv} and Fig. \ref{Fig:loss}.

-To comprehensively exhibit the performance, we employ three common network architectures VGG16, ResNet50, and InceptionV3 as the backbones networks of the learning model.
-The proposed MDLD metric is used to express the error of distortion estimation due to its unique and fair measurement for distortion distribution.
+To exhibit the performance fairly, we employ three common network architectures VGG16, ResNet50, and InceptionV3 as the backbone networks of the learning model.
+The proposed MDLD metric is used to express the distortion estimation error due to its unique and fair measurement for distortion distribution.
 To be specific, we visualize the error and convergence epoch when estimating two representations under the same number of training data in Fig. \ref{Fig:error_conv}, which is sampled with 20\%, 40\%, 60\%, 80\%, and 100\% from the entire training data.
-In addition, the training and validation loss curves of two learning representations are shown in Fig. \ref{Fig:loss}, in which the distortion parameters are processed without (top) and with (middle) the normalization of magnitude.
+Besides, the training and validation loss curves of two learning representations are shown in Fig. \ref{Fig:loss}, in which the distortion parameters are processed without (top) and with (middle) the normalization of magnitude.
 From these learning evaluations, we can observe: